Policies, Fees, and FAQs

 More FAQs

-Both are fine.
-I’ve had tons of clients do great with meds, and tons do great without.
-Research on this is conflicting: some studies say medication + ERP is best, and some say ERP alone is best, but the differences seem small.
-Do whatever.
-The only time I have an opinion is if you are unwilling to try ERP.
-If you want to get better, you do have to do something that’s effective for your condition.
+Do I have to take medication?
+I’ve seen tons of clients do great with meds and tons do great without.
+Research on this is conflicting: some studies say medication and ERP is best, and some say ERP alone is best, but the differences seem small.
+You do you!

 Yes, I am a real psychologist